Fully Hyperbolic Convolutional Neural Networks: Building Blocks of the Fully Hyperbolic Network

 While it is possible to learn the matrices $\bfA_i$, this may add considerable complexity to the method.
 This is because, while it is straight forward to build $\bfW_j$ as square, it is not obvious how to enforce its invertibility.
 Furthermore, even if the matrix is invertible, inverting it may not be simple, making the process too expensive for practical purposes.
 Although it is difficult to learn an appropriate matrix $\bfW$, it is possible to choose one that posses all the above qualities.

 We propose to use the discrete wavelet transformation (DWT) as the invertible operator $\bfW$ that coarsens and increases the number of channels.
-The DWT is a linear transformation of a discrete grid function \citep{WaveletReview}, and is commonly used in image processing.
+The DWT is a linear transformation of a discrete grid function \cite{WaveletReview}, and is commonly used in image processing.
 In its simplest form at a single level, the DWT applies four filters to an image and decomposes it into four coarser images each containing distinct information.
 The important point is that the DWT is invertible, that is, it is possible to use the four low resolution images in order to explicitly and exactly reconstruct the fine resolution image.
-A simple example is plotted in Figure~\ref{figwavelet}.

-While there are many possible wavelets that can be used, here we chose to use the Haar wavelet.
+While there are many possible wavelets that can be used, here we chose first to use the Haar wavelet.
 The Haar wavelet uses four simple filters and can be interpreted as simple convolution with subsampling (stride).
 The first is simply an averaging kernel that performs image sub-sampling.
 The final three are a vertical derivative, a horizontal derivative, and a diagonal derivative.
 In essence, the wavelet transform gives a recipe to either coarsen the image and increase the number of channels or reduce the number of channels and increase the resolution.
 This is exactly the property that is needed for our network.
-Another advantage of using the DWT is that it decreases the number of parameters of the network, since the parameters of the opening channels are pre-determined and need not be learned.

 Using the above ingredients the hyperbolic network is simply \eqref{resnethyper} with $\bfW_j$ being the wavelet transform.
-For classification problems only a downward pass is needed and therefore the architecture \eqref{resnethyper} is sufficient.
-For problems where the final resolution is required to be similar to the original image we divide the network into two.
-A downward pass where the image is coarsened and the number of channels are increased and an upward pass where the image is refined and the number of channels are decreased.
+For the dense input and output problems that we are considering, we require a downward pass where the image is coarsened and the number of channels are increased and an upward pass where the image is refined and the number of channels are decreased as follows

 The final output has the same resolution as the input image and, since both parts of the network are reversible, the entire network is reversible.
-Another aspect of the network has a large receptive.
-This is achieved by coarsening the image and working with different resolutions.
-The architecture \eqref{resnethyper} is used for classification and the architecture \eqref{resnethyperlh} is used for segmentation and other tasks that require high resolution.